Tohoku-University-Takizawa-Lab/neoSYCL/README.md

 When using the CPU or VE device, the SYCL source file needs to be compiled using the `nsc++` compiler wrapper.
 The target device can be specified using the `--device` option.
 Accepted values are ` cpu` or `ve`.

+## Citing

+If you use neoSYCL in your work, please cite the following paper:

+Yinan Ke, Mulya Agung, Hiroyuki Takizawa, "neoSYCL: a SYCL implementation for SX-Aurora TSUBASA," The International Conference on High Performance Computing in Asia-Pacific Region (HPC Asia 2021), pp. 50-57, Jan.
+2021.